morganleek/bones-theme/README.md

 npm run build
 ```

-### Deploy
-TODO

 ### Git FTP
-TODO: Set Git FTP settings with 'syncroot' pointing at packages directory.
-You may need to export any templates if these have been edited in WP.
+Set Git FTP settings.
+You may want to export any templates if these have been edited in WP.

 ```
 [git-ftp]